 - How will you save your customers time, money… and effort?

 - How can you help them minimize bad travel related choices?

-- How can you minimize their frustrations?
+- How will you minimize their frustrations?

 - How can you help educate them so that they can make more effective travel- related decisions in the future?